SUSE/skuba/ci/infra/azure/README.md

 It is possible to enable multiple zone.
 It can be set `enable_zone` to `true` and master/worker node will distribute sequentially based on zones defined in `azure_availability_zones`.

   * As of June 2020, the [Azure Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-region) is not available in all Azure regions.

+#enable-cloud-provider-interface
+## Enable Cloud Provider Interface

+Configuring `cpi_enable` to `true` enables terraform to provision the cluster with setups for cloud provider interface.

+To deploy CaaSP cluster with Azure as cloud provider, at lease one of the authentication method must be applied in cloud-config file during cluster bootstrap.

+* Managed identity
+* Service principle

+When `cpi_enabled` is `true`, each Azure virtual machine is configured with system assigned managed identity.
+This enables Azure resources to authenticate to cloud services without storing credentials in cloud-config file.

+If more than one authentication is set, the order is Managed Identity > Service Principal.